-NEWS FLASH: We are currently working on a massive 2.0 upgrade to the Windows dictionary app that has been more than two years in the making.
-The 2.0 upgrade will include thousands of new Thai words suggested by dictionary users over the past two years, as well as all the features and vocabulary of our Thai Phrasebook app, including full-text search, thousands of complete, ready-to-use customizable phrases divided into 250+ practical categories like "Hotel," "Ordering Food," "Renting a Place," and "Price Haggling," and a Favorites feature that lets you save and organize words and phrases you are learning.
+NEWS FLASH: We are currently working on a massive 2.0 upgrade to the Windows dictionary app that has been more than three years in the making.
+The 2.0 upgrade will include thousands of new Thai words suggested by dictionary users over the past three years, as well as all the features and vocabulary of our Thai Phrasebook app, including Full-Text Power Search, thousands of complete, ready-to-use customizable phrases divided into 250+ practical categories like "Hotel," "Ordering Food," "Renting a Place," and "Price Haggling," and a Favorites feature that lets you save and organize words and phrases you are learning.
 This release will also add to our Windows product many features which until now have only been available in our iOS and Android products, such as Find Words Inside and Explain Spelling.
-We expect to release the 2.0 dictionary in mid 2016.
+We expect to release the 2.0 dictionary in 2016.
 Note that unlike iOS and Android, we do not plan to release a separate phrasebook app for Windows.
 See our Thai phrasebook and dictionary app product comparison page.

 Check out a sneak preview of our major 2.0 dictionary release!

 When you launch the dictionary on your computer, it's immediately ready to find a word for you.
 Use the menu at the top right to choose your dictionary section (English, Thai Sound, or Thai Script):